 Calvin Royal III

 Calvin began his early dance training at the Pinellas County Center for the Arts at Gibbs High School in St. Petersburg, Florida.
 It was at age 14, with two hands on the ballet bare, that he took his first ballet class.
-As many in the ballet world would consider a “late start”, Calvin went on to becoming a finalist at the Youth America Grand Prix Scholarship Competition in New York City which landed him a spot at the highly selective and prestigious Jacqueline Kennedy Onassis School at American Ballet Theatre.
+As many in the ballet world would consider a “late start”, Calvin went on to becoming a finalist at the Youth America Grand Prix Scholarship Competition in New York City which landed him a spot at the highly selective Jacqueline Kennedy Onassis School at American Ballet Theatre.

 Moving to New York City his senior year of high school wasn’t easy, but with the support and encouragement of his family and friends back home, Calvin trained as hard as he could for the year and a half he was at the JKO School.
 In the meantime, he completed his academic studies and graduated with honors from the Professional Performing Arts High School.